Ready to apply?

 How much is SU?

 The final amount depends on which tax card will be used on your grant.
-If you use your A-kort, or your primary card, you will receive around 5.200 DKK.
+If you use your A-kort, or your primary card, you will receive around DKK 5600.

-Keep in mind that these numbers depend on how you set your taxes, so we can only give you an approximation.
+Keep in mind that these numbers depend on how much you earn and how you set your taxes, so we can only give you an approximation.

 Also, make sure that you receive the right amount of SU.

-If you are getting the full 6,166 DKK a month, it’s not a gift from the government, but an incorrect tax card.
-And thus you will have to pay it back in May.
+If you are getting the full DKK 6.321 a month, it’s not a gift from the government, but an incorrect tax card.
+And thus you will have to pay back the extra SU amount around the time your tax assessment notice comes out (March-May) .

 How can I get SU?